Mannilie/CelestialEngine/README.md

 C Game Engine
 =============

-What started out as a mere PhysX engine turned into a tool for creating 2D & 3D games.
+What started out as a mere [PhysX](https://en.wikipedia.org/wiki/PhysX) engine turned into a tool for creating 2D & 3D games.
 The Game Engine was created using C++ along with OpenGL and has been one of my biggest projects!

 <img src="https://lh5.googleusercontent.com/9NEKGaEAUFrSYh-b8khLpgl3zV8FpcN9gW7ucask4Dw6wwa-NEWsYC3n9BjOKNQ2HsoR6q7Qc3NM3Ml8CaXh=w1920-h894-rw" alt="" width="80%" height="80%"/>

-It uses a Component Object Model (COM) binary-interface standard, similar to Unity's and Unreal's in the sense that each Game Object in the scene contains a list of components.
+It uses a [Component Object Model (COM)](https://en.wikipedia.org/wiki/Component_Object_Model) binary-interface standard, similar to [Unity](https://en.wikipedia.org/wiki/Unity_(game_engine))'s and [Unreal](https://en.wikipedia.org/wiki/Unreal_Engine)'s in the sense that each Game Object in the scene contains a list of components.
 These components define many characteristics of that specific Game Object.
 By default, every Game Object created has a Transform component already attached which defines the object's Position, Rotation and Scale in the world.

 <img src="https://lh6.googleusercontent.com/Wvpy03_1TR8CK2MGhsAF6AsMi4GwpfZYyChH0ElSqnMREVlTR-UfQptQ2cHtOiz1hh9Y3mqMYwmeJpLZ2stO=w1920-h894-rw" alt="" width="80%" height="80%"/>